Political risk

 A low level of political risk in a given country does not necessarily correspond to a high degree of political freedom.
 Indeed, some of the more stable states are also the most authoritarian.
 Long-term assessments of political risk must account for the danger that a politically oppressive environment is only stable as long as top-down control is maintained and citizens prevented from a free exchange of ideas and goods with the outside world.

 Understanding risk partly as probability and partly as impact provides insight into political risk.
 For a business, the implication for political risk is that there is a measure of likelihood that political events may complicate its pursuit of earnings through direct impacts (such as taxes or fees) or indirect impacts (such as opportunity cost forgone).
 As a result, political risk is similar to an expected value such that the likelihood of a political event occurring may reduce the desirability of that investment by reducing its anticipated returns.

 There are both macro- and micro-level political risks.
 Macro-level political risks have similar impacts across all foreign actors in a given location.
 While these are included in country risk analysis, it would be incorrect to equate macro-level political risk analysis with country risk as country risk only looks at national-level risks and also includes financial and economic risks.
 Micro-level risks focus on sector, firm, or project specific risk.

+Political risk insurance can be taken out to protect again political risk such as inconvertibility of funds, expropriation, and losses due to violent conflict.
+Claims due to political risk decrease with political constraints and increase with changes of political leadership in the country.